-late 14c., apparently from Old French dague "dagger," from Old Provençal dague or Italian daga, which is of uncertain origin; perhaps Celtic, perhaps from Vulgar Latin *daca "Dacian knife," from the Roman province in modern Romania.
+"edged or pointed weapon for thrusting, shorter than a sword," late 14c. (mid-14c. in Anglo-Latin), apparently related to Old French dague "dagger," from Old Provençal or Italian daga, which are of uncertain origin; perhaps from Celtic, perhaps from Vulgar Latin *daca "Dacian knife," from the Roman province (see Dacian).
 The ending is possibly the faintly pejorative -ard suffix.

 Attested earlier (1279) as a surname (Dagard, presumably "one who carried a dagger").
 Also compare dogwood.
 Middle Dutch dagge, Danish daggert, German Degen also are from French.
 By 16c.-17c. swordsmen held it in the left hand to parry thrusts from the opponent's rapier.
 As "a reference mark in the form of a dagger," by 1706.